 5. North Shore's Ehukai Pillbox Hike

 You know the feeling you get when someone rewards you with something that you didn’t work your hardest for?
-This will be one of the shortest and easiest hikes you will embark during your trip out on the North Shore, if you are hungry for a beautiful panorama of the entire North Shore!
+This will be one of the shortest and most beautiful hikes you will embark on during your trip out to the North Shore!

 The North Shore’s Ehukai Pillbox hike starts to the left of Sunset Elementary School once you pull up to the parking lot.

 The trail takes you up through the lush and stunning nature surrounding the North Shore.
 You should reach the top in just under 30 Minutes and get a beautiful view that you will remember for the rest of your life!